mussol/100-days-of-code/log.md

 ### Day 85: June 16, 2017

 Finished reading YDKJS book 1 and creating my Anki cards for revision.
-Will probably be most useful for me than the group.
+Will probably be most useful for me than the group, specially since some of them are not very well built (too much info, long, words are not optimized...).
 Started a new challenge with the cohort: one kata a day (CodeWars) - solved the first one.

+### Day 86: June 17, 2017

+Did some more web dev bootcamp lessons and started creating a RESTful blog app.

+### Day 87: June 19, 2017

+Finished the creation of a RESTful blog app with web dev bootcamp.
+Very good exercise, liked it.
+I plan on building another restful app myself, must find topic.